- This Policy

 (2) Right to Request Deletion of Personal Information

 You have the right to request deletion of Personal Information collected or maintained by us.
-To do so, please submit a request via https://dsar.jsign.com, by emailing [email protected] or by calling 1 (866) 761-8115.
+To do so, please submit a request via our DSAR Form, by emailing [email protected] or by calling 1 (866) 761-8115.

 If you are a current or former customer submitting a request by web form or email, please provide sufficient information to identify your account, including your email address on file with us.
 You may be asked to verify your identity by responding to us with the email address on file for the account.